OllieWillette667/netufos/README.md

 ### Attention!
-By submitting a merge request, you agree to the terms of use of your contribution (code) set out below.
+By submitting a pull request, you agree to the terms of use of your contribution (code) set out below.

 # Netufos
 First and only an open source school online platform developed by the school society.
 Sometimes (during the operation of the server (computer)) is available at http://netufos.duckdns.org/.
 Attention: same "HTTP" protocol.